openfaas/faas/.github/PULL_REQUEST_TEMPLATE.md

 <!--- Why is this change required?
 What problem does it solve? -->
 <!--- If it fixes an open issue, please link to the issue here. -->
 - [ ] I have raised an issue to propose this change ([required](https://github.com/openfaas/faas/blob/master/CONTRIBUTING.md))
+- [ ] My issue has received approval from the maintainers or lead with the `design/approved` label

 ## How Has This Been Tested?